gltchitm/menu-bar-switcher/README.md

 # MenuBarSwitcher
-MenuBarSwitcher is a macOS application for chaning the background image depending on a device's locked state.
+MenuBarSwitcher is a macOS application for changing the background image depending on a device's locked state.

 ## Usage
 Once opened, select background photos for both the locked and unlocked state.
 Once you've selected background photos, press the close button and choose "Hide."